knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 Remember, we want our CMDB database automatically and event-driven updated based on virtuial machine creation or deletion operations.
 Important is, that we are only interested in specific data which should be feet into the DB.

-The following output shows a yet empty PostgreSQL DB.
+The following output shows a so-far empty PostgreSQL DB.
 Notce that the columns are matching the jsonata expressions from the configured `EventTransform` CR.

 ```shell
 psql -U postgres -h 10.32.98.110 -p 5432 -d vmdb -c 'SELECT * FROM "virtual_machines"'